Ashborn013/Obsidian-vaults/myVault/6-Main/Behavioural Biometrics.md

 		-
 	- **three dimensional (3D) hand model-based methods**
 		- Three dimensional model-based methods rely on a 3D kinematic model, by estimating the angular and linear parameters of the model.

+### Levels of gesture recognition
+Gesture recognition consists of three basic levels:
+- **Detection** With the help of a camera, a device detects hand or body movements, and a machine learning algorithm segments the image to find hand edges and positions.
+- **Tracking**.
+A device monitors movements frame by frame to capture every movement and provide accurate input for data analysis
+- **Recognition** The system tries to find patterns based on the gathered data